schalkneethling/150days-of-html/newsletter/day33-150daysofhtml.md

-# Day 33 - Image source and track
+# Day 33 - Sources and video captioning

 Welcome to day 33!